MaximeMonnier/Floppy-bird/README.md

 To change the size of jump

-The game go more harder all five score points, do not forget to changes too
+The game go more harder all five score points, do not forget to changes too in "add dificulty `line 163`" in `script.js`